 In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements in the ASC Topic 605, "Revenue Recognition", and most industry-specific guidance throughout the industry topics of the codification.
 The core principle of the new ASU No. 2014-09 is for companies to recognize revenue from the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The new standard provides a five-step approach to be applied to all contracts with customers and also requires expanded disclosures about revenue recognition.
-The ASU is effective for annual reporting periods beginning after December 15, 2016, including interim periods and is to be retrospectively applied.
-Early adoption is not permitted.
-The Company is currently evaluating this guidance and the impact it will have on its financial statements.
+The ASU was amended to delay its effective date to annual reporting periods beginning after December 15, 2017, including interim periods and is to be retrospectively applied.
+Early adoption is permitted.
+This guidance is not expected to have a material impact on the Company's financial statements.

 In June 2014, the FASB issued an accounting update clarifying that entities should treat performance targets that could be met after the requisite service period of a share-based payment award as performance conditions that affect vesting.
 Therefore, an entity would not record compensation expense (measured as of the grant date) for an award where transfer to the employee is contingent upon satisfaction of the performance target until it becomes probable that the performance target will be met.
 The guidance is effective for the Company beginning January 1, 2016.
 Early adoption is permitted.
 This guidance is not expected to have a material impact on the Company's financial statements.
+In February 2015, the FASB issued an accounting update amending the consolidation requirements under GAAP.
+This guidance is effective for the Company beginning January 1, 2016.
+Early adoption is permitted.
+This guidance is not expected to have a material impact on the Company's financial statements.